 In “Say You Still Love Me,” out on Aug.
 6, corporate executive Piper Calloway thinks she has her life together — until she sees her first love for the first time in years.
 For the first time since they were counselors at a summer camp.

 A theme that Tucker can relate to.
-It wasn’t until nine years ago that she first started writing.
+It was not until nine years ago that she first started writing.
 Instead, she was working in corporate sales when she discovered her passion.
-After the birth of her second daughter, Tucker used writing as an escape (her way at least, without leaving the house), and discovered that this long-lost hobby was her true passion.
+After the birth of her second daughter, Tucker used writing as an escape (her way at least, without leaving the house) and discovered that this long-lost hobby was her true passion.

 From there, she self-published several books, and after her fourth book, “Ten Tiny Breaths,” Tucker was approached by a publisher.
 Fourteen books later with Atria (an imprint of Simon & Schuster) and her fanbase only continues to grow.
 She even attends book clubs.